abhijeetsc/python-CLI-app/README.md

 ## Usage

-Run CLI.<span>py file and give appropriate arguments to get the desired output.
+Run `CLI.py` file and give appropriate arguments to get the desired output.

 1. To get details of an existing user from the REST API.